 More than the 30% Wealth Accumulation Rate

-If, however, you are feeling the tight constraints of your budget and you are saving over 30% of your AGI, you may need to consider if your frugality is cutting too deep and needs to be reeled in.
+If, however, you are feeling the tight constraints of your budget and you are saving over 30% of your AGI, you may need to question the extent of your frugality.
+Is it cutting too deeply?

 Am I investing enough?
 I don’t know…